What Kinds of Secrets Are Okay for Children to Keep –

 For example, Pricilla’s father might say, “I see you are having fun whispering secrets with your friends.
 I’ll bet you already know what makes secrets safe for everyone and about what kinds of secrets are not safe.
 Is anyone getting hurt by your secret because you are leaving someone out or saying bad things about someone? … Good!
 Because secrets that hurt people are not safe secrets.
 Is this a secret about a problem that anyone is having? … Good!
 Because problems should never be secrets.
 Is this a secret about breaking the safety rules? … Good!
 Because of course breaking the safety rules is not safe! … Is this a secret about touch or about presents someone is giving you? … Good!
 Because touch should not have to be a secret and neither should presents someone gives you!
 Thank you for telling me!”

-2. Don’t allow or expect toddlers and preschoolers to keep any kind of secrets.
+2. Don’t allow or expect young children to keep any kind of secrets

-This means that adults should not say things where young children can hear them that they do not want them to repeat to others.
+This means that adults should not say things where toddlers and preschoolers can hear them that they do not want them to repeat to others.
 Don’t complain about your Aunt Flossie’s bad breath to your friend on the phone as your three-year-old plays quietly nearby unless you are okay with your child telling Aunt Flossie, “My Daddy says that you have bad breath!”
 Expecting a young child to know why personal comments like these are not public information would be confusing and unfair.

 3. When they can understand, teach children about privacy and confidentiality.